Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Always use a harness for Pugs, never a collar!

-Finally, you should definitely use a harness for any of the Brachycephalic breeds, including Pugs!
+Harness Vs Collar - you should definitely use a dog harnesses for any of the Brachycephalic breeds, including Pugs!

 Training Tips: How to Get Your Pug to Love His Harness!